-There aren’t many things that make Gabriel wish he could go back to the average wheat consumming diet, but I think Orea Cookies might be one of them.
-He seems to remember them quit fondly.
+There aren’t many things that make Gabriel wish he could go back to the average wheat-consuming diet, but I think Oreo Cookies might be one of them.
+He seems to remember them quite fondly.
 I can’t say that I blame him.
-Who doesn’t love oreos and milk?
+Who doesn’t love Oreos and milk?

-The big secret in making them taste like oreos is using special dark baking cocoa.
-If you use regular cocoa, the results will still tickle your taste buds, but the cookies will have more of a milk chocolatey taste rather than that distinct dark chocolate taste of an oreo cookie.
+The big secret in making them taste like Oreos is using Dutch process cocoa.
+If you use regular cocoa, the results will still tickle your taste buds, but the cookies will have more of a milk chocolatey taste rather than that distinct dark chocolate taste of an Oreo cookie.

 Either way, these make a yummilicous treat.

 Gluten-Free Copy Cat OreosPrint

 Gluten-Free copycat Oreos

 Who doesn’t love cookies and milk?
 These copycat Oreos are amazing!